silinternational/wecarry-api/CONTRIBUTING.md

 the resolver function.
 Translation of error messages is handled by the Buffalo `Translate` function.
 Translation keys consist of an initial identifier related to a model, query or mutation name, optionally followed by a short description of the point of failure.
-You may use the helper function `reportError` which handles all of these steps.
+You may use the helper function `ReportError` which handles all of these steps.
 Translation text is stored in the `locales` folder.

 For example: